neo-project/docs/it-it/sc/tutorial/Parameter.md

-# Smart Contract Parameters and Return Values
+# Parametri dello Smart Contract e Valori Restituiti

 In the smart contract deployment or invocation, you need to specify the parameters of the smart contract.
 Smart contract parameters are byte types, defined as follows.